SalehAce1/PaleChampion/README.md

 Makes a few changes to the Pale Lurker miniboss and places her in the Hall of Gods.

 ## Special thanks to:
-    Mino for animating the dash, jump, and oblobble riding movement.
+    Mino for animating the dash, jump, and oblobble riding movement as well as the bomb and probably a few other things.
     Mola for drawing the pale lurker statue.
     56, KDT, Sid, and everyone in #modding for helping as always.
     Zaliant for making the music.